ischeff/teacher-cert-demo-Hunter-CS/README.md

 # teacher-cert-demo-Hunter-CS
-Learning Git and Github for teacher certificatino
+Learning Git and Github for teacher certification